The Demon Girl Next Door

 The Demon Girl Next Door (まちカドまぞく, Machikado Mazoku) is a Japanese four-panel manga series by Izumo Itō, serialized in Houbunsha's seinen manga magazine Manga Time Kirara Carat since 2014.
 It has been collected in six tankōbon volumes.
+The series follows Yuko, a demon girl, and her rivalry and friendship with Momo Chiyoda, the town's local magical girl.

 An anime television series adaptation produced by J.C.Staff aired between July and September 2019.
 A second season aired between April and July 2022.

 Plot

 One day, Yuko Yoshida wakes up with horns and a tail and learns that she is the descendant of the Dark Clan that was cursed into poverty by the opposing Light Clan.
 In order to restore her clan's honor, she is tasked with defeating the town's local magical girl, Momo Chiyoda.
+After Yuko fails at doing this, Momo takes pity on her and decides to train Yuko to become strong enough to defeat her.
+The story follows their friendship and adventures together.